 Liveris believes the current shortage of highly-skilled workers “is one of America’s greatest obstacles to economic competitiveness, sustained growth, and a healthy middle class” and represents a particularly urgent issue for American manufacturers, like his company.
 “Dow currently faces challenges in meeting all of our STEM workforce needs, particularly in identifying well-trained individuals to fill process technician and skilled-trades roles in some locations.
 As we look into the future, we do not see the steady stream of students entering into manufacturing STEM fields that are vital to invent and innovative new solutions to the world’s increasingly complex challenges.”

 RELATED STORY: America’s top CEOs weigh in on closing the skills gap

 The statistics Liveris cites are troubling.
-99% of the new jobs created in the U.S. from 2008 to 2006 required some form of post-secondary education or training, though not necessarily a four-year degree.
-Compare that to the percent of students at U.S. colleges and universities majoring in STEM fields – less than 10%.
+Ninety-nine percent of the new jobs created in the U.S. from 2008 to 2016 required some form of post-secondary education or training, though not necessarily a four-year degree.
+Compare that to the percent of students at U.S. colleges and universities majoring in STEM fields — less than 10 percent.
 “In addition to the hundreds of thousands of manufacturing job vacancies today, the sector is expected to add 3.5 million jobs over the next decade”, according to Liveris.
-“At the current rate, however, more than half of them – 2 million – will remain unfilled due to a lack of qualified candidates.”
+“At the current rate, however, more than half of them — 2 million — will remain unfilled due to a lack of qualified candidates.”

 To tackle the challenges of the 21st century says Liveris, “building the workforce of tomorrow must be one of our highest priorities.”
 He suggests “higher education alone will not solve the problem.”